skyshab/event-tickets/readme.txt

 * Fix - Fix focus for sales duration in ticket block [122441]
 * Fix - Fix mobile styles for tickets and RSVP [118299]
 * Fix - Prevent notices when adding a new event in Community Events with Community Tickets active [116724]
+* Fix - Allow empty checkboxes as valid if they are the only field [122321]
+* Fix - Don't add extra checkboxes for empty lines [122321]

 = [4.10.0.1] 2019-02-07 =